InscryptionModding/InscryptionAPI/README.md

 AscensionScreenManager.RegisterScreen<MyCustomScreen>();
 ```

-## Development
-At the moment I am working on:

- - Adding comments
- - Documentation
- - Custom special abilities

-The next planned features for this plugin are:

- - Extending the loader to handle and load custom ~~abilities,~~ boons and items.

 ## Contribution

 ### How can you help?
 Use the plugin and report bugs you find!
-Lots of traits won't be designed to work well together and may cause bugs or crashes.
-At the very least we can document this.
-Ideally we can create generic patches for them.
+Ping us on the [Inscryption Modding Discord](https://discord.gg/QrJEF5Denm) server in the api channel with what you find.

 ### But really, I want to help develop this mod
 Great!
 I'm more than happy to accept help.
 Either make a pull request or come join us over in the [Inscryption Modding Discord](https://discord.gg/QrJEF5Denm).

 ### Can I donate?
 Donations are totally not needed, this is a passion project before anything else.
-If you do still want to donate though, you can buy me a coffee on [ko-fi](https://ko-fi.com/madcyantist).

 ## Contributors
+Original version by cyantist

+Contributors and builders of API 2.0
 - divisionbyz0rro
 - Eri
 - IngoH